 - 1/2 teaspoon fine sea salt

-- 1 small or 1/2 medium red onion, thinly sliced
+- 1 small red onion, thinly sliced

 - 2 large heirloom tomatoes

-- a handful of cherry tomatoes
+- a handful of cherry and plum tomatoes

 - 2 tablespoons olive oil